spread-ai/docs-appsmith-fork/docs/reference/telemetry.md

 ### Usage pulse for billing

-The Appsmith client triggers a usage pulse whenever a user performs an action on their Appsmith instance.
+The Studio client triggers a usage pulse whenever a user performs an action on their Studio instance.
 The usage pulse primarily contains information such as the timestamp, a hashed `userId` to map the user, and the app mode in which the action was performed.
-The data is collected on the server-side and sent to the Appsmith cloud services in batches every hour.
+The data is collected on the server-side and sent to the Studio cloud services in batches every hour.
 These pulses are then processed to present aggregate information to customers on customer portal.
 This data is collected only for paying customers, regardless of whether telemetry is on or off.

 ```javascript title="sample usage-payload billing"
 {